-AI Application Analysis enables administrators to configure criteria sets that the AI uses to evaluate and score applications.
+AI Application Analysis enables administrators to configure criteria sets that the AI uses to evaluate and score applications (Level 1 record).
 Once configured, analysis can run automatically at a trigger status or on demand, and results appear in a dedicated AI Analysis tab on each application record.

 Who: UTA/Module Administrator, Global Administrator